deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG11.png" alt="">

 We won't get into the technical details about what happens here, as this post isn't built around CFG and Morten's blog already explains what will happen.
-But essentially, at a high level, this function will check the CFG bitmap for the `Source.exe` process and determine if the `Source!noCFG` function is a valid target (a.k.a is it in the bitmap).
+But essentially, at a high level, this function will check the CFG bitmap for the `Source.exe` process and determine if the `Source!noCFG` function is a valid target (a.k.a if it's in the bitmap).
 Obviously this function wasn't over written, so we should have no problems here.
 After stepping through the function, control flow transfers back to the `noCFG()` function seamlessly.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG12.png" alt="">